MontagnaLab/Innovative-Approaches-4-Invertebrate-Biodiversity-Monitoring/notebooks/notebook2.md

 ```
 ❗In real life scenarios you should experiment with `--p-trunc-len-f` and `--p-trunc-len-r` parameters and compare the results (in terms of number of retained sequences per sample and sequences length) to choose the best values.

-Now let's create visualizations for the two stats files of the DADA2 algorithm.
+Now let's create visualizations for the two stats files produced by the DADA2 algorithm.
 ```bash
 # visualize denoising stats
 qiime metadata tabulate \